Frequently Asked Questions

 General

-• All of our coffees (both Lucienne roasted coffees AND partner coffees) are roasted 7 days before being vacuum packed and frozen for long-term storage.
+• All of our coffees are roasted 7 days before being vacuum packed and frozen for long-term storage.

-That being said, you will find the following info for each coffee on the bottom of the bag:
+That being said, you will find the following info for each coffee on the bag label:

 Roasted: [Date]